williamyhhuang/TrialBalloonTaiwan/README.md

 </p>

 - Server side :
   - When developer finishs commits and push to github, Jenkins is triggered by Github web-hook.
-Jenkin pulls github code, executes the shell script, rebuild the docker and restart it on EC2 .
+Jenkin pulls github code, executes the shell script, rebuild the docker and restart app on EC2.
-  - Web crawler executes every two hours to ensure the news is up to date .
+  - Automatically execute web crawler every two hours to ensure the information is up-to-date.
+  - Analyze news by Google NLP API and nodejieba, and save the result into database.
-  - If something wrong with web-crawling, server will send the email to developer .
+  - If something wrong with web-crawling, server will send the email to developer by nodemailer.
 - Client side :
-  - After receiving requests from client, NGINX forwards requests to the corresponding ports .
+  - After receiving requests from client, NGINX forwards requests to the corresponding ports.

 ## Database Schema